 Students can log into the Student Development Center’s tutor scheduling page to schedule an online tutoring appointment for both subject and writing tutoring.
 If they haven’t used the site before, they will need to register for an account.
 More information is available on the Tutoring Services webpage.

-As permitted by State guidelines, the University will be housing approximately 600 undergraduates who have chosen to live on the Redlands campus for the spring 2021 semester.
+As permitted by State guidelines, the University is housing approximately 500 undergraduates who have chosen to live on the Redlands campus for the spring 2021 semester.
 The requirement to live on campus has been waived, so only students who desire to do so will join our reduced-density residential communities.

 As described in the December 23 memo and other communications to students, measures to protect health and safety include single occupancy of rooms (charged at the less expensive double-occupancy rate), entry quarantine and testing, a weekly COVID testing requirement, and other COVID-safety mandates (see the Student Pledge).
 Move-in times will be staggered to help maintain physical distancing.